mui/mui-x/docs/data/introduction/licensing/licensing.md

 #### Next.js app

-When using Next.js app, if have multiple options to install the license key.
+When using Next.js app, you have multiple options to install the license key.

 1. If your [`layout.js`](https://nextjs.org/docs/app/api-reference/file-conventions/layout) is already using `'use client'`, you can do: